 Understanding Feline Nutritional Needs

 Cats are obligate carnivores, meaning their bodies are designed to primarily obtain nutrients from animal-based proteins.
-While peanut butter offers some proteins, fats, and vitamins, it lacks the specific nutrients essential for optimal feline health.
+While peanut butter may offer some proteins, fats, and vitamins, it lacks the specific nutrients essential for optimal feline health.

 Is Peanut Butter Toxic to Cats?